Keith Earls: 2019–2023

 Earls was again ever-present for Ireland during the 2021 Six Nations Championship, starting in their 21–16 away defeat against Wales in their opening fixture of the 2021 Six Nations Championship on 7 February 2021 and the 15–13 home defeat against France, featuring as a replacement in the 48–10 away win against Italy, then returning to the starting XV for the 27–24 away win against Scotland and the 32–18 win against England in the final round.
 During the 2021 Autumn Nations Series, Earls featured as a replacement in Ireland's 60–5 win against Japan on 6 November, in the famous 29–20 win against New Zealand on 13 November, and in the 53–7 win against Argentina in Ireland's final fixture of the series on 21 November.

 Earls missed the 2022 Six Nations Championship due to a thigh injury, but, having returned from that injury with Munster, Earls was selected in the squad for the 2022 Ireland rugby union tour of New Zealand, and started in the uncapped match against the Māori All Blacks on 29 June, which ended in a 32–17 defeat for Ireland, before also starting in the first test against New Zealand on 2 July, scoring a try in Ireland's 42–19 defeat.
 Earls captained Ireland for the first time in their second uncapped match against the Māori All Blacks on 12 July, which Ireland won 30–24 to draw the series 1–1, before featuring off the bench in the 32–22 win against New Zealand in the third test on 16 July that secured a historic 2–1 series victory for Ireland, their first ever in New Zealand.

-Earls missed Ireland's 2022 Autumn Nations Series due to a thigh injury.
+Earls missed Ireland's 2022 Autumn Nations Series due to a thigh injury and also missed the 2023 Six Nations Championship due to a calf injury, but returned for Ireland in their 33–17 win against Italy on 5 August in both nations' first 2023 Rugby World Cup warm-up match, and earned his 100th cap for Ireland in their second warm-up match on 19 August, scoring one try in their 29–10 win against England having replaced James Lowe during the second-half.
+Earls was selected in Ireland's 33-man squad for the 2023 Rugby World Cup, and started in their opening 82–8 win against Romania on 9 September.
+After Ireland's exit in the quarter-finals, Earls announced his retirement along with teammate Johnny Sexton.